-As the firm continues to grow and accumulate net worth, the returns to capital and innovation eventually intersect and the firm begins innovating.
-In this second region of the pecking order, the innovation first-order condition (9) holds with equality, so the returns to capital and innovation must be equalized.
-However, both (net) returns are still strictly greater than zero because the financial wedge is positive $\lambda_t(z, n) > 0$, implying that firms do not pay dividends.
-In this case, investment and innovation are substitutes because higher investment must be accompanied by lower innovation for a given level of net worth (or vice-versa).
-On the other hand, an increase in net worth will increase both investment and innovation, with the associated sensitivities determined by the slope of the expenditure curves.
-Hence, in this region of the pecking order, the firm grows both through capital accumulation and through the potential realization of successful innovations.
+As the firm continues to grow and accumulate net worth, the net returns to capital and innovation eventually intersect and the firm begins innovating.
+In this second region of the pecking order, the innovation first-order condition (9) holds with equality, so the net returns to capital and innovation must be equalized.
+However, both net returns are still strictly greater than zero because the financial wedge is positive $\lambda_t(z,n) > 0$, so the firm is still financially constrained.
+In this region of the state space, the firm grows both through accumulating capital and through innovating (in the sense that it may successfully generate a new idea and increase its productivity z).
+In this process, the "R&D share" - innovation expenditures as a share of investment plus innovation expenditures - is increasing net worth, as in the data.
+This occurs because the amount of innovation required to equate the two returns is initially low but then increases over time due to the concavity of $\eta(i)$.

-19Appendix D shows that most of the gap between the return to capital and innovation is due to the higher marginal product of capital, not its collateral value.
+13Appendix D shows that most of the gap between the return to capital and innovation is due to the higher marginal product of capital, not its collateral value, in our particular calibration.

-For sufficiently high levels of net worth, the firm enters the last region of the pecking order in which it is near its optimal scale given its current level of productivity, $k_t^(z)$.
-At this point, the net returns to investment and innovation are close to zero, implying that the firm's policies become independent of net worth.
-In this case, the only way in which the firm will grow further is the realization a successful innovation.
+For sufficiently high levels of net worth, the firm enters the last region of the pecking order in which the shadow value of funds $\lambda_t(z,n)$ is close to zero and the firm is essentially unconstrained.
+In this region, the net returns to investment and innovation are close to zero, implying that the firm's policies become independent of net worth.
+In this case, the only way in which the firm will grow further is through the realization a successful innovation.
 If this happens, the firm's productivity z will jump up and the firm may re-enter an earlier region of the pecking order.

-This discussion illustrates how our model is consistent with the empirical pecking order that we documented in Section 3.
-First, firms enter the economy with a new idea but less capital than the implied optimal scale, $k < k_t^(z)$.20 This initial condition places most new entrants in the first region of the pecking order in which they start growing only through investment.
-Second, established firms who receive a new idea from a successful innovation will similarly enter a situation in which their current capital stock is below their new, higher optimal scale $k < k_t^(z)$.
-These firms will again enter an earlier region of the pecking order and prioritize investment before innovating again.
+Taken together, these three regions of the state space form the pecking order of firm growth in our model: firms are investment-intensive when they have low net worth but slowly shift to becoming innovation-intensive as they accumulate net worth.
+This pattern reflects the typical firm dynamics in our model for two reasons.
+First, firms enter the economy with a new idea but less capital than the implied optimal scale, $k < k_t^(z)$, placing most new entrants in the first region of the pecking order in which they start growing through investment.
+Second, incumbent firms who successfully receive a new idea from a successful innovation will similarly enter a situation in which their current capital stock is below their new, higher optimal scale $k < k_t^(z)$.
+These firms may enter an earlier region of the pecking order and prioritize investment before innovating again.